Theriault's Hieroglyphic Art: A Mirror of Contemporary French Canadian Culture

 The Influence of French Canadian Culture

 While Theriault's work has a universal appeal, it remains deeply rooted in French Canadian culture.
-The artist often incorporates elements of Québécois folklore, religious symbolism, and historical events into their hieroglyphic compositions.
+The artist often incorporates Québécois folklore, religious symbolism, and historical events into their hieroglyphic compositions.
 This cultural grounding gives Theriault's work a unique flavour that sets it apart in the global art scene.

 The Tonal to the Nagual duality of our revolving door life